 LL.M.
-Degree Requirements
+Degree Requirements and Rules

 To earn the LL.M. degree, candidates must:

-- Satisfactorily complete Introduction to American Law (IAL) and LL.M.
-Legal Research and Writing (LR&W), except those who have earned a J.D. from a U.S. law school or those who opt out of the courses pursuant to the program’s rules for opting out.
+2. Satisfactorily complete IAL and LRW, except those who have earned a J.D. from a U.S. law school or those who opt out of the courses pursuant to the program’s rules for opting out.

-Please note: No LL.M. candidacy will be extended or renewed beyond the second award date subsequent to the termination of the candidate’s period of residence, i.e., February for candidates going out of residence in May.
+No LL.M. candidacy will be extended or renewed beyond the second award date subsequent to the termination of the candidate’s period of residence, i.e., February for candidates going out of residence in May.
 Of course, every candidate registered for the LL.M. degree is strongly urged to complete all work in time to receive the degree in May of the year of residence.